Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-parameters.md

 ### Periods of common actions and attributes

-_NOTE: AXIALunar generally runs 4x as fast as AXIASolar, except in the time slot duration itself.
-See [AXIASolar Parameters](../../maintain/maintain-axiasolar-parameters.md) for more details on how AXIALunar's parameters differ from AXIASolar's._
+_NOTE: AXIALunar generally runs 4x as fast as AXIACoin, except in the time slot duration itself.
+See [AXIACoin Parameters](../../maintain/maintain-axiasolar-parameters.md) for more details on how AXIALunar's parameters differ from AXIACoin's._

 - Slot: 6 seconds \*(generally one block per slot, although see note below)
 - Epoch: 1 hour (600 slots x 6 seconds)